jemc/jylis/docs/_docs/start/connect.md

 (integer) 25
 ```

-The example worked through here was taken from [the documentation for the `GCOUNT`](../gcount#examples) data type.
+The example we worked through here was taken from [the documentation for the `GCOUNT`](../gcount#examples) data type.
 Every data type documentation page includes such examples, and working through them interactively in this way is a great way to get acquainted with those data types.